 We are a leading U.S. provider of ultra-rugged mobile devices, including phones and accessories designed specifically for task workers physically engaged in their work environments, often in mission-critical roles.
 We currently sell our ruggedized mobile phones and accessories to the three largest wireless carriers in the United States-AT&T, T-Mobile and Verizon-as well as the three largest wireless carriers in Canada-Bell, Rogers and Telus Mobility.
 We also sell our ruggedized phones and accessories through distribution channels in North America, South America and Europe.
 Our devices and accessories connect workers with voice, data and workflow applications in two end markets: industrial enterprise and public sector.
+In the third quarter of 2022, we began selling tablet data devices.

-We generate revenues primarily from sales of our mobile phones and industrial-grade accessories.
+We generate revenues primarily from sales of our mobile phones, data devices, and industrial-grade accessories.
 We sell our mobile phones and accessories primarily to wireless carriers in both the United States and Canada, who then resell our products in conjunction with network services to end customers.
+We sell our tablets to a customer that rebrands them, and sells to customers in the U.S.

 Because our U.S. sales channel is primarily comprised of large wireless carriers, the number of customers that we sell to is limited.
-For the year ended December 31, 2021, approximately 90% of our revenues came from large wireless carriers and 68% came from our top three customers.
-For the year ended December 31, 2021, our smartphones accounted for approximately 27% of our revenues and our feature phones accounted for approximately 69% of our revenues.
-To help control and manage the quality, cost and reliability of our supply chain, we directly manage the procurement of all final assembly materials used in our products, which include LCDs, housings, camera modules and antennas.
+For the year ended December 31, 2022, 53% of our revenues came from large wireless carriers and 41% came from our top three carrier customers.
+Our tablet customer accounts for 42% of our revenue.
+For the year ended December 31, 2022, our smartphones accounted for 27% of our revenues, our feature phones accounted for 31% of our revenues, and our tablets accounted for 42% of our revenues.
+Our tablet data devices are a new line of devices for the Company and tablet sales will continue through 2023.
+To help control and manage the quality, cost and reliability of our supply chain, we directly manage the procurement of certain final assembly materials used in our products, which include memory and LCDs, .
 To help contain costs and improve the efficiency of our operations, we have outsourced substantially all of our manufacturing functions, software development and quality control functions to third parties, transferring the employees who previously performed this work.
-In order to continue to develop differentiated products to attract and retain customers, we have made significant investments in research and development through our partnerships with ODMs.
-We expect this investment to result in a new generation of rugged phones which will deliver a significant percentage of the Company's revenue by the end of 2022.
+We continue to develop differentiated products to attract and retain customers.